fbpx

 1. Establish a living trust to protect your assets and ensure they are distributed according to your wishes.

-A living trust is a legal document that allows you to transfer ownership of your assets to a trust while you are still alive.
-A great benefit of a revocable living trust is the ability to appoint a reliable successor trustee if you feel that you are no longer able to manage your assets on your own.
-This can be especially important for adult children who are managing the long-term care of their parents.
-By naming the adult child as trustee, that child can manage trust funds to ensure they are maximized for the parent’s care and well being.
+A living trust is allows you to transfer ownership of your assets to a trust while you are still alive.
+A great benefit of a revocable living trust is the ability to appoint a reliable trustee.
+When you’re no longer able to manage your assets on your own, that is when a living trust is applied.
+This can be especially helpful for adult children who are managing the long-term care of their parents.
+Name a trustee who can manage trust funds to ensure they are maximized for the parent’s care and well being.
 The adult child can also protect against scams, online fraud, and the rapidly expanding world of financial elder abuse.

-Another benefit of a living trust is that it can help you avoid probate, which will save your beneficiaries time and money.
+A major benefit of a living trust is to avoid probate, which will save your beneficiaries time and money.

 When establishing a living trust, it’s important to work with an experienced estate planning attorney.
-Your attorney can help you draft the trust document, fund the trust with your assets, and ensure that your wishes are carried out.
+An attorney can help you draft the trust document and fund the trust with your assets.
+Probate with a will takes years to resolve within the court system and delay providing help to your loved ones to help you in the event of incapacity.
 For more information about trusts, check out our blog article, “How Trusts Can Fit Into Your Estate Plan”.

-2. Create a durable power of attorney for finances and healthcare, which designates someone to manage your affairs if you become incapacitated.
+2. Create a durable power of attorney for finances and healthcare

-A durable power of attorney for finances allows you to designate someone to manage your financial affairs if you become unable to do so.
+A durable power of attorney is necessary when you are unable to handle your own affairs or speak for yourself.
+A durable power of attorney for finances allows the person you designate to manage your financial affairs.
 This can include paying bills, managing investments, and making other financial decisions on your behalf.
-A durable power of attorney for healthcare, on the other hand, allows you to designate someone to make medical decisions on your behalf if you become unable to do so.
+A durable power of attorney for healthcare allows you to designate someone to make medical decisions on your behalf.
 This can include decisions about medical treatment, end-of-life care, and more.

-When creating a durable power of attorney, it’s essential to choose an agent who is someone you trust and who is capable of managing your affairs.
-You should also be clear about your wishes and preferences, and ensure that your documents are properly executed and legally valid.
-To learn more about the importance of a power of attorney, check out his blog “The Importance of Advance Directives in Texas Estate Planning”.
+When creating a durable power of attorney, you must choose an agent.
+Someone you trust and who is capable of managing your affairs.
+Be clear about your wishes and preferences, and ensure that your documents are properly executed and legally valid.
+Read more about the importance of a power of attorney in “The Importance of Advance Directives in Texas Estate Planning”.

 3. Update beneficiary designations on retirement accounts, life insurance policies, and other assets to reflect your current wishes.